nrwl/nx/docs/angular/migration/migration-angular.md

 ng e2e <app name>-e2e
 ```

 > Cypress will be used by default when generating new applications.
-If you want to continue using `Protractor`, set the `e2eTestRunner` to `protractor` in the `generators` section of the `angular.json` file.
+If you want to continue using `Protractor`, set the `e2eTestRunner` to `protractor` in the `schematics` section of the `angular.json` file.

 ### Updating your linting configuration